 Star flowers, small shells, large shells, rosettes, reverse shells, fleur-de-lis, garlands, and roses have been the theme of the week.
 I have been practicing my piping so much that my hand is sore...but as my chef is always saying "piping practice makes perfect".
 I still have a ways to go but I made some good headway in my technique this week.
+Here is a link to step-by-step instructions from Bake Decorate Celebrate on how to practice piping for your own cupcakes.

 Around the world, particularly in Italy and England, Marzipan is a popular sweet used for many occasions.
 I decided to use marzipan to make cupcake toppers.
 For every topper that made it onto a cupcake, another one popped into my mouth.
 I couldn't get enough of these almond delights!